robmsmt/robmsmt.github.io/_posts/2021-09-04-benchmarking-asr-first-test.md

   🎉 The dataset is open sourced under creative commons along with the <a href="https://github.com/robmsmt/SpeechLoop">SpeechLoop tool</a> under Apache2 for anyone to download and repeat.
 I would appreciate anyone who validates and double checks and finds flaws in any part of the data/test.
 </div>

+Sometimes single word commands are harder for ASRs when using WER as the metric.
+This is for 2 reasons, firstly, because the utterances are usually very short there's less information to evaluate (relies on the acoustic matching more so then pure unigram probabilities).
+Secondly, a single character when wrong can cause the word to be incorrect which contributes very large error to the overall score.
+This can make this a useful test to run!

 ____